Post-Graduate Certificate

 The focus of this course is integration and reflection of the Adult Gerontology Acute Care Nurse Practitioner (AGACNP) student's core knowledge in health promotion, diagnosis and management in the care of patients and families in the acute healthcare setting.
 The seminar course is designed to promote analysis and synthesis of the clinical experience through faculty mentoring, documentation of patient encounters, discussions, and scholarly clinical presentations.
 Prerequisites: NURS 6435, NURS 6436, NURS 6235, NURS 6437, NURS 6135.
 Corequisites: NURS 6438.

 NURS 6138.
-Clinical Application 3: Facilitation of Learning Across Health Systems.
+Clinical Application 3: Facilitation of Learning.
 1 Credit Hour.

 NURS 6140.
 Special Population Pharmacology: Applied Psychopharmacology (PMHNP).
 1 Credit Hour.